malparty/shweep/readme.md

 ### Tap Dance

 TODO: Add documentation on what it does to get the layer switch to work as I needed it to work.

+## Install

+Clone this repo in the folder :

+    ~/qmk_firmware/keyboards/splitkb/aurora/sweep/keymaps/

 ## Compile and flash